ibm-cloud-docs/watsonxdata/run_sql.md

 1. Click the **Run** button to run the query.
 Using **Run to cursor** or **Run from cursor**, you can run queries from or until your cursor position.
 1. Select **Result set** or **Details** tab to view the results.
 You can export the result as a csv file using **Export to CSV** icon.
 1. Click **Saved queries** to view the saved queries.

+   SQL statements within worksheets can be shared with all users who have access to the instance.
+These statements could be viewed, edited, or deleted by any of these users.
+   {: note}

 1. Click [**Explain**](watsonxdata?topic=watsonxdata-explain_sql_query) to view the logical or distributed plan of execution for a specified SQL query.